 What is a parenting group?

-We offer monthly parenting groups that focus on a variety of topics.
+We offer weekly parenting groups that focus on a variety of topics.
 The purpose of these groups is to provide practical parenting help for difficult or challenging behaviors.

 Can your practice prescribe medication?